Advertiser Disclosure

-Home to over 14 million people, Ontario is one of the most expensive provinces to live in Canada, but it is known for its high quality of life and is a beautiful place with many cities to choose from.
+Ontario may be one of the most expensive provinces to live in Canada, but it is known for its high quality of life and is a beautiful place with many cities to choose from.

-If you’re thinking about moving to Ontario, you need to consider the cities and towns that align with your budget and lifestyle.
-If you want to start a family, the smaller, more urban places might work for you.
+If you’re thinking about joining over 15.6 million people who call this province home, you need to consider the cities and towns that align with your budget and lifestyle.

 Best Places to Live in Ontario